RouquinBlanc/traio/README.md

 [Trio](https://github.com/python-trio/trio) is there to make asynchronous programming easy and more "for humans".

-Traio (as kind of Trio on top of Asyncio) let you use asyncio with a little of the philosophy of Trio, mostly the Nursery concept.
+Traio (as kind of Trio on top of Asyncio) let you use asyncio with a little of the philosophy of Trio, mostly the Nursery concept (called Scope here).
 It also synthesize the most common pattern we are using for handling async tasks in a sane way.

 ## Disclaimer